euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 {n \choose y} = C^n_y
 $$

-With this logic, the number of ways in which
+With this logic, the number of ways in which 4 out of 6 trials can be successful is the same as picking 4 elements out  of a sample space of 6.
+Resulting in the formula:
+$$
+P(y) = {n \c}
+$$

 #### **Poisson Distribution**